brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Content names
 =============

-The content name report is part of the `content tracking
+The content name report is part of `content tracking
 <https://matomo.org/docs/content-tracking/>`_.
 The widget displays the names,
 impressions and interaction rate of the content the visitors viewed and interacted with.